-The Inspiration Hill Residential Care Program utilizes a family environment and behaviorally-based curriculum to equip youth with positive skills and the ability to make sound decisions when confronted with difficult choices.
-The Residential Care Program is designed to help youth learn life skills and grow academically while providing a safe environment so that youth may work through issues in their personal lives.
-The program serves high school age boys from across the state of Nebraska.
+The Residential Care Program utilizes a family environment and behaviorally-based curriculum to equip youth with positive skills and the ability to make sound decisions when confronted with difficult choices.
+The program is designed to help teens learn life skills, develop positive behaviors and advance academically.

 All of the Home’s residential care youth attend the Omaha Home for Boys School on our main campus.
 Students focus on credit recovery and accrual while working toward the goal of meeting grade level expectations at the completion of the program.
 The school also assists with college planning and financial aid and offers scholarships to eligible students.

-In 2017, the Residential Care Program implemented the BELIEF therapy program to combat the prevalent and pervasive impact of trauma on the lives of our youth.
+The Residential Care Program uses the BELIEF therapy program to combat the prevalent and pervasive impact of trauma on the lives of our youth.
 BELIEF is a 12-week program that provides both individual and group therapy as well as staff education and consultation.

 The Residential Care Program takes a comprehensive approach to help youth thrive by offering a number of support services.
 Our Youth Employment Program teaches workforce readiness skills; the Wellness Program focuses on nutrition, healthy lifestyle choices and physical activity; and participation in 4-H allows youth to practice responsibility, develop a strong work ethic and gain self-confidence.